 - 2. Purge the injection unit.
 Refer to the machine manufacturer's documentation for more information. - 3.
 Clean the machine nozzle, stationary platen and purge guard of any resin deposits.
 Refer to the machine manufacturer's documentation for more information. - 4.
-Make sure the machine nozzle is firmly seated against the sprue bushing. - 5.
 Turn on the nozzle heaters and allow them approximately 5 to 7 minutes before mold operation to reach operating temperature.